-Re:D.o.b: School: As your child's current attendance stands at%, it falls below the threshold of a persistent absentee as defined by the Department for Education (90%) The absences also include unauthorised absences under the Education (Pupil Registration) (England) Regulations 2006.
 Your child's attendance will now be closely monitored by the school for the next 10 school days.
-Should's attendance continue to be of concern, it will become necessary to arrange an Attendance Panel Meeting in accordance with the next stage of the School Attendance Procedures.
+Should ......'s attendance continue to be of concern, it will become necessary to arrange an Attendance Panel Meeting in accordance with the next stage of the School Attendance Procedures.
 You will be expected to attend this meeting, bringing your child with you when requested.

 Any further absence your child may have due to illness must now be supported by medical evidence before authorisation is possible by the school and it remains your responsibility to provide this evidence.

 May I remind you that it is the legal duty of parents/carers to secure the regular and punctual attendance of their child at school or other educational placement.

-Failure to do so is an offence under the Education Act 1996 Section 444 and, following referral to the Local Authority for statutory intervention, may be dealt with by the following: a Prosecution in the Magistrates Courts under s444 (1) or (1A) of the above Act, a Penalty Notice being issued which is a fine of £60 if paid within 21 days rising to £120 if paid after 21 days but within 28 days, or an application made to the Family Courts for an Education Supervision Order under Section 36 of the Children Act 1989. ou will have the right to pursue your own legal representation regarding the above.
+Failure to do so is an offence under the Education Act 1996 Section 444 and, following referral to the Local Authority for statutory intervention, may be dealt with by the following: a Prosecution in the Magistrates Courts under s444 (1) or (1A) of the above Act, a Penalty Notice being issued which is a fine of £60 if paid within 21 days rising to £120 if paid after 21 days but within 28 days, or an application made to the Family Courts for an Education Supervision Order under Section 36 of the Children Act 1989.

+You will have the right to pursue your own legal representation regarding the above.

 Should you wish to discuss this matter further, please do not hesitate to contact me on the school telephone number.

-Under Percentage Attendance Letter Name : D.o.b: School:
+Under Percentage Attendance Letter

+D.o.b:

+Name:

+School:

 Please find enclosed/attached the current registration certificate for your child.
 He/she has only achieved % attendance so far this academic year.
+As an acceptable level el o

+He/she has only achieved .... % attendance so far this academic year.
 As an acceptable level of attendance is a minimum of 95%,(school target) the school are concerned about this level of absence.